ocp-power-automation/ocs-upi-kvm/README.md

 ```
 export DATA_DISK_LIST="sdi1,sdi2,sdi3"
 ```
 Otherwise, the data disks will be backed by a file.
 The environment variable DATA_DISK_SIZE controls the size of the file allocation.
 If you don't want the extra disk to be allocated, then set DATA_DISK_SIZE=0.
 In this case, don't run the scripts **setup-ocs-cicd.sh** or **run-ocs-cicd.sh** as they will fail.

+The environment variable FORCE_DISK_PARTITION_WIPE may be set to 'true' to wipe the data on a hard disk partition assuming the environment variable DATA_DISK_LIST is specified.
+The wipe may take an hour or more to complete.

 ## Post Install Setup